 - You are marrying a U.S. citizen or a Green Card holder and your marriage is set to happen outside the U.S.

-Generally 2 year Green Cards are issued to people who apply for Green Card through marriage.
-Spouses of U.S. citizens are treated as immediate family members which can lead to shorter time to get a Green Card.
+Generally, 2 year Green Cards are issued to people who apply for Green Card through marriage.
+Spouses of U.S. citizens are treated as immediate family members which can lead to a shorter time to get a Green Card.

 Green Card through Employment

 A lot of people come to work in the U.S. each year.
 Certain employment categories can help you get a Green Card.

 It typically involves an employer who is in the United States sponsoring you for a Green Card.

 Similar to every other category the process to get a Green Card varies here as well.